michael2012z/BitBible/markdown/KJV/files/1Chr.md

 14. The eleventh captain for the eleventh month was Benaiah the Pirathonite, of the children of Ephraim: and in his course were twenty and four thousand.

-15. The twelfth captain for the twelfth month was Heldai the Netophathite, of Othniel: and in his course were twenty and four thousand.Heldai: also called, Heled
+15. The twelfth captain for the twelfth month was Heldai the Netophathite, of Othniel: and in his course were twenty and four thousand.

 16. Furthermore over the tribes of Israel: the ruler of the Reubenites was Eliezer the son of Zichri: of the Simeonites, Shephatiah the son of Maachah:

 17. Of the Levites, Hashabiah the son of Kemuel: of the Aaronites, Zadok:

-18. Of Judah, Elihu, one of the brethren of David: of Issachar, Omri the son of Michael:Elihu: also called, Eliab
+18. Of Judah, Elihu, one of the brethren of David: of Issachar, Omri the son of Michael:

 19. Of Zebulun, Ishmaiah the son of Obadiah: of Naphtali, Jerimoth the son of Azriel: